The Czech Republic has blossomed into one of Europe’s most popular tourist destinations since the fall of the Berlin Wall in 1989.

 Landlocked in Central Europe, it borders Germany to the West, Slovakia to the East, Poland to the north, and Austria to the south.
 It has a population of 10.6 million inhabitants, with 1.2 million living in Prague, the capital city.

 Prague is the number one tourist destination in the Czech Republic.
 Nicknamed “the City of a Hundred Spires”, It is a fascinating, beautiful city famed for its medieval core of Gothic architecture.

 The Czech Republic is not geographically large though it has a rich history and a diverse population.
 Czechs,Germans, Jews and Slovaks have all inhabited the country and French tradesmen and Italian stonemasons also settled during the middle ages.
 The nation is blessed with scores of castles, monasteries, and other grand structures which visitors can see.

 Czech Republic as part of the European Union

 The Czech Republic is a member of the European Union along with the majority of the countries on the continent.
 It is part of the single market, the single currency (the euro), and the Schengen Area.

 The Schengen Agreement allows people to move freely between all the participating countries, without the need for a visa.
 Travelers going to the Czech Republic from other Schengen countries do not need a Europe travel visa for the Czech Republic.

-Visitors coming from outside the Schengen Area fall into two categories: citizens from countries eligibles to obtain a Czech Republic ETIAS visa (from 2021), and those from non-eligible countries who need a Schengen visa to enter.
+Visitors coming from outside the Schengen Area fall into two categories: citizens from countries eligibles to obtain a Czech Republic ETIAS visa waiver (from 2021), and those from non-eligible countries who need a Schengen visa to enter.

 The Czech Republic officially became a member of the European Union in 2004 following a referendum in which 77.3% voted in favor.
 Since joining, the Czech Republic has worked with its European partners to adapt and develop new initiatives such as ETIAS Europe which will be travel requirement from 2021.